History of Bogotá: Literary production

 Bogotá gave the Spanish-speaking world José Asunción Silva (1865–1896), Modernism pioneer.
 His poetic work in the novel De sobremesa position him in an outstanding American literature place.
 Rafael Pombo (1833–1912) was outstanding American romanticism poet who left a collection of fables essential part of children imagination and Colombian tradition.

 Railroad

 The railroad to join Bogotá and the Carare and Magdalena Rivers dates back to radicalism times, but only started shaping when the first railroad section to Girardot was built, under government contract with Francisco Javier Cisneros in 1881, the first section of which joined the Magdalena port and Tocaima.
 In 1898 the rails reached Anapoima and in 1908 the rails linked the city and Facatativá.
-From that time Bogotanians were able to mobilize down to the Magdalena river using the rail road.
+From that time Bogotanians were able to mobilize down to the Magdalena River using the railroad.
 Bogotá-Chapinero-Puente del Común section was inaugurated in 1894, Cajicá in 1896 and Zipaquirá in 1898.
 Including Soacha and Sibaté rails by the end of the nineteenth century, Sabana de Bogotá counted on one hundred railroad kilometers.